gokulmInfy/m2x-particle-core/README.md

 Sensor Setup
 ------------

-Different sensors can be hooked up to an Spark Core board to provide different properties including temperatures, humidity, etc. You can use a breadboard as well as wires to connect different sensors to your Spark Core.
-For detailed tutorial on connecting different sensors, please refer to the Spark Core [Hackster](http://spark.hackster.io/) page.
+Different sensors can be hooked up to a Spark Core board to provide different properties including temperatures, humidity, etc. You can use a breadboard as well as wires to connect different sensors to your Spark Core.
+For a detailed tutorial on connecting different sensors, please refer to the Spark Core [Hackster](http://spark.hackster.io/) page.

 Variables used in Examples